mainstage series

 A Joyous Trilogy

-Mason was born in March 1996 and currently resides in Dallas, Texas.
+Mason was born March 23, 1996, in Shreveport, Louisiana, and currently resides in Dallas, Texas.
 He composed this work as the result of a commission from Harmonia for its 50th anniversary season and conducted the world premiere at the Shorecrest Performing Arts Center on February 15, 2020.
 The score calls for pairs of woodwinds, 4 horns, 3 trumpets, 3 trombones, tuba, timpani, percussion, harp and strings.

-Formerly a student at Southern Methodist University’s Meadows School of the Arts, where he studied composition with Lane Harder, Quinn Mason also studied at Richland College with Jordan Kuspa, Texas Christian University with Blaise Ferrandino and with Winston Stone of the University of Texas at Dallas, and has worked with distinguished composers David Maslanka, Libby Larsen, David Dzubay and Robert X. Rodriguez.
-Mason considers it his personal mission to create music “based in traditional classical music, but reflecting the times in which we live.”
+Mason studied composition at Southern Methodist University’s Meadows School of the Arts and with Winston Stone at University of Texas at Dallas, and has worked closely with renowned composers David Maslanka, Jake Heggie, Libby Larsen, David Dzubay and Robert X. Rodriguez.
+The recipient of numerous awards (from the American Composers Forum, Voices of Change, Texas A&M University, ASCAP and the Dallas Foundation, among many others), he was honored by The Dallas Morning News as a 2020 finalist for “Texan of the Year.”
+He considers it his personal mission to create music “based in traditional classical music, but reflecting the times in which we live.”

 Antonín Dvořák